openwebdocs/web-docs-backlog/README.md

 The website is automatically updated on every push to the main branch by using a GitHub Actions script found in `.github/workflows/generate-site.yaml`.

-The dependencies are also automatically updated every day by using the GitHub Actions script in `.github/workflows/bump-deps.yaml`.
+The dependencies are also automatically updated everyday by dependabot.